Data Protection Directive

-The Data Protection Directive, officially Directive 95/46/EC, enacted in October 1995, is a European Union directive which regulates the processing of personal data within the European Union (EU) and the free movement of such data.
-The Data Protection Directive is an important component of EU privacy and human rights law.
+The Data Protection Directive, officially Directive 95/46/EC, enacted in October 1995, was a European Union directive which regulated the processing of personal data within the European Union (EU) and the free movement of such data.
+The Data Protection Directive was an important component of EU privacy and human rights law.

-The principles set out in the Data Protection Directive are aimed at the protection of fundamental rights and freedoms in the processing of personal data.
+The principles set out in the Data Protection Directive were aimed at the protection of fundamental rights and freedoms in the processing of personal data.
 The General Data Protection Regulation, adopted in April 2016, superseded the Data Protection Directive and became enforceable on 25 May 2018.

 Context

 The right to privacy is a highly developed area of law in Europe.
 All the member states of the Council of Europe (CoE) are also signatories of the European Convention on Human Rights (ECHR).
 Article 8 of the ECHR provides a right to respect for one's "private and family life, his home and his correspondence", subject to certain restrictions.
 The European Court of Human Rights has given this article a very broad interpretation in its jurisprudence.

 In 1973, American scholar Willis Ware published Records, Computers, and the Rights of Citizens, a report that was to be influential on the directions these laws would take.

 In 1980, in an effort to create a comprehensive data protection system throughout Europe, the Organisation for Economic Co-operation and Development (OECD) issued its "Recommendations of the Council Concerning Guidelines Governing the Protection of Privacy and Trans-Border Flows of Personal Data".
 The seven principles governing the OECD's recommendations for protection of personal data were: